 If the dreams of its architects are realized, the resulting energy will eventually be exported north to Europe, and eastwards to Mecca, as well as providing a secure source of energy at home.

-Desert complex will provide electricity for more than 1 million people when complete, helping African country to supply most of its energy from renewables by 2030
+Desert complex will provide electricity for more than 1 million people when complete, helping African country to supply most of their energy from renewables by 2030